Natchaphon-GameDev/Natchaphon-Sirisangsawang-Port/README.md

 <a href="https://natchaphondev.itch.io/stack-up" target="_blank">Oculus integration</a> and
 <a href="https://lootlocker.com/?gclid=CjwKCAiAkfucBhBBEiwAFjbkr8oLV9ycfjow3xhMjVwcB8o2cDleDQaY51s23-EKykalW9KPrA9nthoCNz4QAvD_BwE" target="_blank">Loot Locker</a> <br> <br>
 Stack up is a mini game VR and this game is mainly using Oculus Hand Tracking System.<br>
-Players need to clear each mini game task as fast as possible to bring their name to the top of the Leaderboard.
+Players need to clear each mini game task as fast as possible to bring their name to the top of the leaderboard.
 </b></sub>
     </td>
   </tr>